-You don’t want to miss something significant when it comes to the division of property or child custody and put yourself in a bad position.
-And you don’t want to make a mistake that costs you big in the long run.
+You don’t want to miss something significant when it comes to the division of property or child custody.
+This may put you in a bad position.
+You want to avoid mistakes that cost you big in the long run.

 This is especially true if your soon-to-be-ex hires a divorce lawyer.
 Even if you go to great lengths to educate yourself about laws and prepare, an attorney has been through this before.